-Voted to amend the Protective (Zoning) By-law of the town in the following manner.
+To see if the Town Meeting will vote to amend the Protective (Zoning) By-law of the town in the following manner, or take any action thereon.

 To add the following new Section 4.9 Wind Energy Conversion Systems (WECS) immediately following Section 4.8.